openeuler-mirror/A-Tune/README.md

 ```bash
 pip3 install dict2xml Flask-RESTful pandas scikit-optimize xgboost scikit-learn pyyaml
 ```

-#### 2-2.
-(Optional) Install dependency for database.
+#### 2.2 (Optional) Install dependency for database.
-Once user has already installed database application and wants to save tuning and analysis data into database, following packages should also be installed:
+Once user has already installed database application and wants to store A-Tune collection and tuning data to the database, following packages should also be installed:
 ```bash
 yum install -y python3-sqlalchemy python3-cryptography
 ```